 This course explores the preindustrial North and the antebellum South, through the Civil War, immigration and the great migration, World War I, and Prohibition.
-The class analyzes the social, political, economic, and cultural values of the United States at that time in its history through electronic and print media, and music.
+The class analyzes the social, political, economic, and cultural values of the United States at that time in its history through visual and print media, music and other arts.

-HIS236 United States History Through the Media II: The 1920s to World War II and Post Modernism - 3 credits
+HIS236 United States History Through the Media II: The 1920s Through the War in Vietnam - 3 credits